logbie/wfl/Docs/implementation_progress_2025-05-20.md

    - Added comments to clarify the separation of debug output vs program output
    - Maintained all the same information in the logs for debugging purposes

+5. For the new diagnostic flags:
+   - Added `lex_dump` and `ast_dump` boolean flags to track when these options are used
+   - Modified command-line argument parsing to recognize `--lex` and `--ast`
+   - Added detailed formatting code for both outputs
+   - Created helper function for writing to output files
+   - Implemented proper error handling for file writing operations

 ## Next Steps

 1. Add unit tests specifically for variable usage analysis in binary operations